Keeping your family safe in the bustling holiday season

 - Buy decorative lights with the UL mark, which certifies they've been tested to meet safety requirements.

 - Kids and fire don't mix.
-Don't leave them alone in a room with lighted candles, matches, lighters, fireplaces or any other flame or heat source.
+Don't leave them alone in a room with lighted candles, matches, lighters, traditional or gas fireplaces, or any other flame or heat source.

 Toys and games

-- Batteries shaped like disks (button batteries) are tempting to small children.
+- Batteries shaped like disks, also known as button batteries, are tempting to small children.
 Check that batteries can't be easily removed.
 If you're worried your child may have eaten a button battery, seek immediate medical attention.

-- Encourage them to wear the correct safety gear for sledding, skiing, snowboarding, ice skating and other outdoor activities.
-Parents need to wear safety gear, too!
+- Encourage children to wear the correct safety gear for sledding, skiing, snowboarding, ice skating and other outdoor activities.
+Parents need to wear safety gear, too.

-No one wants to get sick or end up at urgent care over the holidays.
-Keep the whole family healthy by:
+No one wants to get sick or end up in quarantine over the holidays.
+Keep the whole family healthy by following these tips:

-- Following medication schedules/routines.
-Children should take their medications as prescribed by their health care provider, unless your provider recommends a medication holiday.
+- Follow medication schedules and routines.
+Children should take their medications as prescribed by their health care clinician unless your clinician recommends a medication holiday.

-Dr. Paige Partain is a general pediatrician in Employee and Community Health's (ECH) Division of Community Pediatric and Adolescent Medicine (CPAM) and practices at Mayo Family Clinic Northeast in Rochester.
-Her areas of interest include preventive medicine and pediatric behavioral health, including ADHD (attention-deficit/hyperactivity disorder), depression, anxiety and eating disorders.
+Paige Partain, M.D., is a pediatrician in the Division of Community Pediatric and Adolescent Medicine at Mayo Clinic in Rochester.
+She practices at Mayo Family Clinic Northeast.
+Her areas of interest include preventive medicine and pediatric behavioral health, including attention-deficit/hyperactivity disorder, depression, anxiety and eating disorders.